CobaltFusion/DebugViewPP/README.md

 - also: filtering, coloring and linking.
 To make sense of a large amount of information humans need to filter it or order it understand it.
 Also it helps if important events have different colors to quickly interpret the occurring patterns.
 - finally, filtering is nice, but sometimes you need to see a line in its context to understand it, this is where linked views can help to quickly switch between a fully filtered view and a fully detailed view.

-Expected changes in next stable version 1.8.x:
+New in stable version 1.8.x:
 - bugfixes (namely in file-tailing)
 - tested on windows 10
 - last version with (official) XP support (v141_xp target)